canonical/pebble/README.md

 <!-- TODO: * `warning`: Pebble warnings are implemented in terms of notices.
 The key for this type of notice is the human-readable warning message. -->

-Notices expire and are deleted after a certain amount of time: currently 7 days.

-To record client notices (of type `custom`), use `pebble notify`:
+To record `custom` notices, use `pebble notify`:

 ```
 $ pebble notify example.com/foo
 Recorded notice 1
 $ pebble notify example.com/foo
 Recorded notice 1
-$ pebble notify other.com/bar key=val this=that!  # two data fields
+$ pebble notify other.com/bar name=value email=john@smith.com  # two data fields
 Recorded notice 2
 $ pebble notify example.com/foo
 Recorded notice 1
 ```

-To show the list of active notices, run `pebble notices` (add the `--abs-time` flag to display absolute times):
+The `pebble notices` command lists notices not yet acknowledged, ordered by the last-repeated time (oldest first).
+After it runs, the notices that were shown may then be acknowledged by running `pebble okay`.
+When a notice repeats (see above), it needs to be acknowledged again.

 ```
 $ pebble notices
-ID   Type    Key              First                Last                 Repeated             Occurrences
+ID   Type    Key              First                Repeated             Occ
-1    custom  example.com/foo  today at 16:16 NZST  today at 16:16 NZST  today at 16:16 NZST  3
+1    custom  example.com/foo  today at 16:16 NZST  today at 16:16 NZST  3
-2    custom  other.com/bar    today at 16:16 NZST  today at 16:16 NZST  today at 16:16 NZST  1
+2    custom  other.com/bar    today at 16:16 NZST  today at 16:16 NZST  1
 ```

-By default, this lists all notices.
-The `pebble okay` command acknowledge notices: subsequent executions of `pebble notices` will only list notices that have occurred (or been repeated) since the last one listed before the acknowledgement.

 To fetch details about a single notice, use `pebble notice`, which displays the output in YAML format.
-You can fetch a notice either by ID or by type/key combination:
+You can fetch a notice either by ID or by type/key combination.

+To fetch the notice with ID "1":

 ```
-# Fetch notice with ID 1
 $ pebble notice 1
 id: "1"
 type: custom